Paul-Ho-Wei-Jian/dbt-elt-snowflake/README.md

-# jaffle_elt
+# dbt-elt-snowflake

-`jaffle_elt` is a dbt project for Snowflake that turns seeded ecommerce source data into a small reporting layer focused on orders, customer history, and monthly customer segmentation.
+`bt-elt-snowflake` is a dbt project for Snowflake that turns seeded ecommerce source data into a small reporting layer focused on orders, customer history, and monthly customer segmentation.

 ## Motivation